raviy0807/raviy0807/README.md

 - 👋 Hi, I’m Ravi Yadav, currently working as Artificial Intelligence Scientist at General Motors.
 I believe in non-linear and continuous learning.
 - 👀 I’m interested in AI ethics domain, bringing interpretability to the systems, design methods for AI applications, Federated Learning and Vision Systems.
-- 🌱 I’m currently learning computational photography, Optics, and Color Science for created the AV system.
+- 🌱 I’m currently learning computational photography, Optics, and Color Science for improving the Autonomous Driving systems.
 - 💞️ I am not biased towards a particular method, branch of science or AI sub- domains.
 I’m happy to collaborate based on what problem you are trying to solve and how it will make system smart and scalable.
 - 📫 Feel free to reach out to me ravi.yadav@gm.com [ For Research Collobration within scope of GM ] and yadavra@tcd.ie [ Any work outside scope of my current company ].